San123san/leetcode-cpp/notes.md

 Pair Sum Using Two-Pointer Approach:
 The two-pointer technique can be used to find a pair of elements in a sorted array whose sum equals a given target.
 Start by placing one pointer at the beginning (left) and the other at the end (right) of the array.
 If the sum of the values at both pointers equals the target, the pair is found.
 If the sum is smaller, move the left pointer to the right to increase the sum, and if it's larger, move the right pointer to the left to decrease the sum.
 This approach works in O(n) time.

+n C++, the default priority_queue is a max-heap, meaning:
+When you call .pop(), it removes the largest element (i.e., the element with the highest priority).